 State that we played the game to get to know one another better, and to value ways we are the same and different.
 Ask students to share what they learned from the game.
 Reinforce positive statements and behaviors you noticed during the game and discussion.

 "We draw the circle of family too narrow.
-Expanding our circle of love as we expand our awareness is key to living a meaningful life." - Mother Teresa
+Expanding our circle of love as we expand our awareness is key to living a meaningful life."

+- Mother Teresa

 Read the above quote by Mother Teresa.
-Ask students to relate any feeling they had during the activity to the quote above.
+Let the students know that.